 Impacted Component: The component that suffers the consequence of the exploited vulnerability.
 It can either be the same component as the vulnerable component, or, if a scope changed has occurred, a different one.

 Privileges: A collection of rights (typically read, write and execute) granted to a user or user process which defines access to computing resources.

 Reasonable: An action, expectation, or outcome that most informed and aware people would consider just, rational, appropriate, ordinary or usual in the circumstances.

 Resources: A software or network object that is accessed, modified, or consumed by a computing device, e.g., computer files, memory, CPU cycles, or network bandwidth.

 Scope: The collection of privileges defined and managed by an authorization authority when granting access to computing resources.

-Vulnerable component: The software (or hardware) component that bears the vulnerability, and that which would be patched.
+Vulnerable Component: The software (or hardware) component that bears the vulnerability, and that would be patched.

 Weakness: An error in software or hardware implementation, code, design, or architecture that, depending on exposure, could be exploited by an attacker.

 The scoring rubrics are an aid to scoring vulnerabilities by supplementing the metric definitions in the Specification Document.